paser-group/continuous-secsoft/fall25-ssp/e12-ml/README.md

 - Create a Python program that has the following functions/methods:
   - Item-1: Loading the dataset into a data structure
   - Item-2: Using the `Decision Tree` implementation in [scikit-learn](https://scikit-learn.org/stable/modules/tree.html)
-  - Item-3: Reporting accuracy, precision, recall, and F-measure for the predicted classes.
+  - Item-3: Reporting accuracy, precision, recall, and F-measure for the predicted classes using 10x10-fold cross validation.
   - Item-4: Reporting the importance of each feature using the constructed decision tree.
 Consider using the [scikit-learn documentation](https://scikit-learn.org/stable/modules/feature_selection.html).
   - Item-5: Use entropy to determine the quality of a split
 - For classification do not include the column `URL` as a feature